sonphantrung/AIHubDocs-en/assets/Vocal Isolation & Datasets/Vocal Isolation.md

 ###### ‎
 - Using the **Separation Type** of `Ultimate Vocal Remover HQ`, you can modify the `Aggressiveness` value.
 This determines the depth of the extraction.
-- A higher value will deepen it, & a smaller one will soften it.
+- A higher value will deepen the extraction, and a lower one will soften it.
+- Each audio is different, so you'll have to test the ideal value.
 ===

 ==- *I can't remove some of the backing vocals.*
+###### ‎
 - Try running the audio through MDX23C or DeNoise.
 Modify the Aggression Setting if necessary.
 ===